Golan Heights Law: Aftermath

 The Golan Heights Druze have held annual demonstrations in February commemorating the general strike against the law.

 In February 2018, the Prime Minister of Israel Benjamin Netanyahu stated that "the Golan Heights will remain Israel's forever", after his political rival Yair Lapid called on the international community to recognize Israeli sovereignty over the Golan Heights two months earlier.
-On March 25, 2019, the United States recognized the Golan Heights as sovereign Israeli territory while the UN reaffirmed that the "..status of Golan has not changed".
+On 25 March 2019, the United States recognized the Golan Heights as sovereign Israeli territory while the UN reaffirmed that the "..status of Golan has not changed".
+In 2026, Colombia became the second country to recognize Israeli sovereignty over the Golan Heights.
+Colombia's recognition was condemned by Syria, Saudi Arabia, Egypt, Jordan, Qatar, Kuwait and Iraq.
+The Secretary-General of the Gulf Cooperation Council issued a statement condemning Colombia's recognition and stated that it violates international law.
+The United Nations Deputy Special Envoy for Syria Claudio Cordone stated that: "As most recently reaffirmed by Secretary-General António Guterres in Damascus, the Golan Heights are occupied Syrian territory.
+Colombia’s acceptance of Israel’s annexation of this territory directly contravenes international law."